ubettercallsaul/ubettercallsaul.github.io/_posts/2023-04-01-Linear_Regression_using_SciPy_and_Torch/2023-04-01-Linear_Regression_using_SciPy_and_Torch.md

+---
+layout: post
+title:  "Linear Regression using SciPy and PyTorch"
+---

-# Linear Regression with SciPy and PyTorch
+# Linear Regression using SciPy and PyTorch

 ## Create a dataset